Zingoer/node-dev-docker-base/README.md

 7. For example, if you want to generate a react app, in container cli `npm install create-react-app` then
-`./node-modules/.bin/create-react-app my-app`
+`../node_modules/.bin/create-react-app my-app`
 my-app folder will automatically generate inside and outside the container
-8. Then you need modify the Dockerfile to add container start command
+8. Then you need modify the Dockerfile to add container start command, remove line 8 and add
 ```
-ENV PROJECT_NAME my-app
+ENV PROJECT_DIR $DEV_HOME/my-app

-RUN cd $PROJECT_NAME
+WORKDIR $PROJECT_DIR

 CMD npm install --quiet &&\
     npm start
 ```
 9. Now exit container interaction mode by using Ctrl+D and rerun option 1 to build the image again and run option 2 to start the server
 10. You can use the similar way to install any app dependency inside container with option 4

+## Real Case
+Check how I use the base project to setup my [react learning environment](https://github.com/Zingoer/learn-react)

 ## About the Image
 The image default uses LTS node version with minimal OS image alpine.
 If you want to use any other version of node image, you can change it through dev/Dockerfile.
+> NOTE!
+> This docker image is for local development only.
+If you want to deploy it to any server, you need to write your only product image with best practices.

 BTW, Alpine uses ash instead of bash.

 ## About the helper script
 The script will help you create a bridge network and run the docker container inside that network.
-You can use script to start or stop the container
+You can use script to start or stop the container.
+> NOTE!
+> You may need to change the script port to publish the specific port for the application.
+For example, React default use 3000

 ## Others
 People usually will confuse at first where your are: